Pirates vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 65 hits with 13 doubles, two triples, six home runs, 34 walks and 27 RBI.
-He's also stolen four bases.
+- Dansby Swanson has 13 doubles, two triples, six home runs, 35 walks and 29 RBI (68 total hits).
+He has stolen four bases.

-- Swanson enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .150 with a walk and an RBI.
+- Swanson brings a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .286 with a walk and three RBI.

 Swanson Recent Games